Best Christmas Trees in NYC This Holiday Season

 Fox Christmas Tree

 Fox put up a lovely Artificial Christmas tree down the street from Radio City Music Hall.
-Unfortunately, a man just recently lit this 50 Ft.
-Christmas tree on fire.
-Thankfully, Fox actually has replaced the tree, so it should still be worth seeing.
+This NYC Christmas tree has 12,000 ornaments 340,000 lights, and a lovely star topper, making the tree over six feet tall.

 The tree is just about a block or 2 down from the giant red Christmas Ornaments.